vesnafarmakpowrs/Powrs.PaymentLink/POWRS.PaymentLink/Root/pay.vaulter.rs/Authorize.md

 			</div>
 			<div class="spaceItem"></div>[[;
 		);
-	if ContractState == "AwaitingForPayment" then
+	if ContractState == "AwaitingForAuthorization" then
 	(
 			if (!IsEcommerce ) then
 				(